What is Managed WordPress Hosting and When is it Worth the Extra Cost?

 We’ve already covered some basic aspects of security.
 Auto updates, better support and (usually) daily backups all contribute to security, but there’s actually a lot more going on behind the scenes with managed hosting.
 For example: Strict WordPress-level policies.

 Let’s assume that a popular plugin announces it has a security leak.
 A general host can’t do anything about this — more likely, they won’t even know about it!
 WordPress hosts continually monitor such news and may ban the plugin from being installed immediately.
 If it’s a particularly nasty security issue, they may even deactivate all of these plugins straightaway (in which case, they’d contact site owners ASAP).
-While this may cause some website owners to grumble, it’s a lot better than websites being compromised and/or crashing.
+While this may cause some website owners to grumble, it’s a lot better than websites being compromised and/or crashing (and most hosts will only do this in the most dire of situations).

 In short, when it comes to WordPress-related security issues, WordPress-specific hosts can monitor things more easily and react more quickly and efficiently than their counterparts.